worshipleon/NEXUS-AI/README.md

 </div>

-# My Project
+# Project Title

-This project is built on a base provided by my amazing friend.
-I couldn't have done it without their support and inspiration!
+This project is built with the amazing support of the GitHub community.

-## Special Thanks
+## Acknowledgments

-I would like to express my heartfelt gratitude to my friend [https://github.com/XdTechPro] for providing me with the foundation to start this project.
-Your help and guidance mean the world to me.
-Thank you for being awesome!
+- Special thanks to [MR.JAWAD](https://github.com/XdTechPro) for providing the base and helping me get started!